ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 The class [`SensorProviderProxyImpl`](https://source.chromium.org/chromium/chromium/src/+/master:content/browser/generic_sensor/sensor_provider_proxy_impl.cc;l=38;drc=8f5b7ee843864f30c9483a8c64afa0433e2e9b90) represents the receiver implementation of a mojo interface named `SensorProvider` and this is its constructor.
 As we can see in line [1], it directly stores a raw pointer of RFH in instances of this class.

-However, this will pose a problem: **Can we guarantee that the receivers of this mojo interface will never outlive the RFH?** If we can, then there will not occur any vulnerabilities but if we can not guarantee and if the raw pointer does not be cleaned promptly after the release, it is undoubted that there will be a UAF.
+However, this will pose a problem: **Can we guarantee that the receivers of this mojo interface will never outlive the RFH?** If we can, then there will not occur any vulnerabilities but if we can not guarantee and if the raw pointer does not be cleaned promptly after free, it is undoubted that there will be a UAF.

 And the answer can be found in the following code: